go-sql-driver/mysql/README.md

 Version 1.0 of the driver recommended adding `&charset=utf8` (alias for `SET NAMES utf8`) to the DSN to enable proper UTF-8 support.
 This is not necessary anymore.
 The [`collation`](#collation) parameter should be preferred to set another collation / charset than the default.

 See http://dev.mysql.com/doc/refman/5.7/en/charset-unicode.html for more details on MySQL's Unicode support.

-## `context.Context` Support
-Go 1.8 added `database/sql` support for `context.Context`.
-This driver supports query timeouts and cancellation via contexts.
-See [context support in the database/sql package](https://golang.org/doc/go1.8#database_sql) for more details.

 ## Testing / Development
 To run the driver tests you may need to adjust the configuration.
 See the [Testing Wiki-Page](https://github.com/go-sql-driver/mysql/wiki/Testing "Testing") for details.